George Wright asked to leave JLP meeting

 |

-Independent Member of Parliament (MP) for Westmoreland Central George Wright was reportedly asked to leave a Jamaica Labour Party (JLP) Area Council 4 annual meeting in Westmoreland on Sunday after showing up unannounced.
+WESTMORELAND, Jamaica — The independent Member of Parliament (MP) for Westmoreland Central George Wright was reportedly asked to leave a Jamaica Labour Party (JLP) Area Council 4 annual general meeting in Westmoreland on Sunday after showing up unannounced.

-Just before 2:00 pm Wright was seen walking into Godfrey Stewart High School and heading to the hall in which the private session of the meeting was held.

-A short while later he was seen leaving the meeting in the presence of councillor for the Cornwall Mountain Division Dawnette Foster, who is the current JLP chairperson for Westmoreland Central.
+A few minutes to two, Wright was seen walking into the Godfrey Stewart High School in the parish and headed to the hall in which the private session of the meeting was held.
+At around 2:00 pm, he was seen leaving the meeting in the presence of Councillor for the Cornwall Mountain Division, Dawnette Foster who is the current chairperson for the constituency.

+"I did not see him, actually, but I think they sent somebody to ask him to leave.
+So, I think he left.
+I am not sure," stated JC Hutchinson, deputy leader of Area Council 4, emphasising, "...if I had seen him I would have told him to leave, myself".

+A member of the constituency, who did not want to come on the record, confirmed that Wright was asked to leave.

+Hutchinson told journalists that "he (Wright) was not supposed to be at the private or public session.
+This is a Jamaica Labour Party session and we did not invite any outsiders who are not members of the Jamaica Labour Party".

+Hutchinson further argued that the only people who were invited are those from the media.

-Wright was booted from the JLP after a video went viral showing a man brutally beating a woman.
-He has neither confirmed or denied that he was the man in the video and the police have closed their investigation.
+The controversial MP had resigned from the JLP in April of last year following the surfacing of a viral social media video in which a man was seen using a stool to hit a woman.
+He has neither confirmed nor denied that he is the man seen in the video.

+Days later, the police closed their probe into the matter as a result of the unwillingness of the parties involved and potential witnesses to participate in the investigation, as well as the poor quality of the video alleged to capture the incident.

+When asked by OBSERVER ONLINE if Wright had committed a breach, Hutchinson responded, "I think he must have felt that he was still part of the labour party."

 ADVERTISEMENT